iheus/dm2018/README.md

 # Data Management

-This is the repository of the data management course at OSIPP, Osaka University.
+This is the repository for the 2018 data management course at Osaka University.

-Lecturer: Shuhei Kitamura

 ### Contents